debanjanakarmakar/DebanjanaKarmakar_Maven-OOP/README.md

 Interface : Name

-implemented by paren class Gift
+implemented by parent class Gift

-child classes are the two types of gifts:chocolate and sweet
+child classes of Gift are the two types of gifts:Chocolate and Sweet

 This  project combines both maven task of creating a maven project from cmd and going through the different phases ,and implementing the oop concepts.